David W Alexander

 Career Highlights: Positions, Projects, Deployements, Awards and Additional Publications

-Working with Adversity Survivors in the Pacific Rim: Trauma & Adversity-Activated Development.
-Project leader.
-Funded by the University of Essex ESRC Impact Committee.
-2015-2018.
+Adversity Survivors in the Pacific Rim: Adversity-Activated Development.
+Project Lead and Co-Principal Investigator.
+Funded by ESRC-UK.
+2015-2022.

 Representative Bibliography